5 Best Ways to Prevent Sunburn and How to Avoid It

 So the next time you think that chugging a 6-pack in the hot sun is cool, remember that you still need to be hydrated.

-Is the Sun Really Bad For You?
+Is the Sun Bad For You?

 I know we want to protect ourselves from anything and everything we encounter in life, and that includes the sun.